La

 The application period runs throughout the year preceding the upcoming session.

-For the 2024 season - The open call period runs from 03.12.2023 untill 21.01.2024 at midnight.
+For the 2026 season - The open call period runs from November 1 to December 15, 2025.

 We are aware of the time involved in putting together an application and apologise in advance for not being able to respond to all requests.